mikewacker/age-verification/README.md

 Notes:

 - Only Pop can create a verification request (with some assistance from CheckMyAge).
+    - Since Pop has to register with CheckMyAge, we can set up a way for Pop to authenticate itself with CheckMyAge.
+    - CheckMyAge controls both the "Request ID" and the "Expiration".
 - Once created, the verification request has a short lifespan; in the demo, it was valid for 5 minutes.
 - Only Pop knows that the verification request is linked to `publius`.